Remade 'terror school' offers hope for German immigrant challenge

 Conversely, the Ruetli of ten years ago is a reminder of how integration can veer off course when the authorities don't get behind it.

-Ruetli is located in a heavily Arab and Turkish neighbourhood where 52 percent of the inhabitants have a migrant background and 71 percent depend on welfare benefits.
+Ruetli is located in a heavily Arab and Turkish neighborhood where 52 percent of the inhabitants have a migrant background and 71 percent depend on welfare benefits.

 Germany's post-war experience with immigration was shaped by the arrival of thousands of "Gastarbeiter", or guest workers, from southern Europe and Turkey in the 1960s and 70s.